-The absolute produced from the local rose in Pakistan differs from the rose produced in Turkey, which is our main source of rose absolute currently.
+The absolute produced from the local rose in Pakistan differs from the rose produced in Turkey, which traditionally has been our main source of rose absolute.
 It contains very low levels of one of the naturally occurring constituents regulated by the Environment, Food and Rural Affairs Committee.

-“We are going to use a two acre piece of land as a demonstration site for the growing of those two crops without any chemical inputs based on permaculture,” explains Agnes.
+“We have a two acre piece of land as a demonstration site for the growing of those two crops without any chemical inputs based on permaculture,” explains Agnes.
 “We are trying to demonstrate mixed cropping and the way it enriches the soil and fixes nitrogen.
 We have an agroforestry expert who has visited already and we are all working very closely together.

-“The preparation for the site started in spring 2019 and planting will begin a little later on.
-The farmers will spend the day with the person who runs the site and they will be shown the techniques that we use.
-We will ensure there is a continuous program so the farmers can see the improvements made on a regular basis.
+“The preparation for the site started in spring 2019 and planting began a little later on.
+The farmers spend the day with the person who runs the site and are shown the techniques that we use.
+We have ensured there is a continuous program so the farmers can see the improvements made on a regular basis.
 They know all of these traditional methods; we are just showing them what we are doing and reminding them that expensive chemical inputs are not necessary.
 The site also aims to demonstrate the intrinsic value of traditional agricultural methods.”

-In 2018, Lush completed construction on the factory in Pakistan in order to process the roses into a concrete where they could be transported to Turkey to be turned into an absolute.
-This new factory has offered great opportunities for employment for local young people and provides training in new and exciting extraction processes to create rose absolute.
-The goal is really to set up a sustainable business and we consider this to be a long-term project.
+In 2018, the construction on the factory in Pakistan was complete and it's here the roses are processed into a concrete before they are transported to Turkey to be turned into an absolute.
+This factory helped to create opportunities for employment for local young people, and provides training in new and exciting extraction processes to create rose absolute.
+The goal was to set up a sustainable business as we wanted this to be a long-term project.

-Agnes says: “The next step will be to put the finishing equipment in as the venture continues to grow and evolve in the future.
+Agnes says: “The next step was to put the finishing equipment in as the venture continues to grow and evolve.
 There are a lot of flowers in Pakistan but they are not used for the production of essential oils; they are used for ornamental flowers and traditional flower garlands.
 At the moment the farmers are selling their flowers by the kilo.
 As part of that they are expected to thread the flowers into garlands.
 We are paying more than the price the farmers were paid per kilo and we are not asking for any labour to be put into the production of garlands.
 This is positive for the level of income that they can make.”